-This program combines general education as well as technical and clinical training in polysomnography to prepare the successful graduate to work as a polysomnographic technologist by performing diagnostic studies to evaluate sleep related disorders and conditions as well as to assist the physician in therapeutic modalities.
+This program combines general education as well technical and clinical training in Polysomnography to prepare the successful graduate to work as a Polysomnographic Technologist, by; performing diagnostic studies to evaluate sleep related disorders and conditions, as well as to assist the physician in therapeutic modalities.

-The Associate of Applied Science degree in Polysomnography may be awarded to a student who successfully completes the requirement of this curriculum.
+The Associate of Applied Science (AAS) degree in Polysomnography may be awarded to a student whom successfully completes the requirements of this curriculum.